 The man in the street is not the man of the street.
 Fuller is not a character in his works; he is an observer, a voyeur.
 Justice and injustice; wealth and happiness; uphill, downhill; reality and invention – it’s all the same to him.
 If it exists or is imagined it is recorded in his intimate cartographic art; each piece celebrating the complexities of the people, place and time: His work is an invitation to explore the heart, soul and underbelly of situation."

 Fuller was born in 1980 in Wales and is of Irish and British heritage.
 His geopictorial works investigate the identity of places.
 Using extensive research, urban and rural exploration, local knowledge and lived experience, he depicts their topographies and cultures.

-The meticulous drawings are saturated with densities of detail, entwined with patterns, iconography, architecture, human stories, systems, technologies, historical facts, curiosities, memories, fictions and humour - an infinite cognitive map.
+The meticulous drawings are saturated with densities of detail, entwined with patterns, iconography, architecture, human stories, systems, technologies, historical facts, curiosities, memories, fictions and humour - an infinite cognitive and narrative map.

-Fuller’s most ambitious work, London Town, was drawn over a period of ten years and has been acquired by The British Library and Museum of London for their permanent collections.
-His fine art prints are in numerous private collections across the world.
+Fuller’s LONDON TOWN, was drawn over a period of ten years and has been acquired by The British Library and Museum of London for their permanent collections.